zalando/skipper/docs/kubernetes/ingress-usage.md

     If multiple ingresses define the same host and the same predicates, traffic routing may become non-deterministic.

 Consider the following two ingresses which have the same hostname and therefore overlap.
-In skipper the routing of this is currently undefined as skipper doesn't pick one over the other, but just creates routes (possible overlapping) for each of the ingresses.
+In Skipper the routing of this is currently undefined as skipper doesn't pick one over the other, but just creates routes (possible overlapping) for each of the ingresses.